Asian shares rally on Sino-U.S. trade truce, oil bounces

 “Deeply contentious thornier structural issues such as forced technology transfer remain unresolved,” cautioned Westpac FX analyst Robert Rennie.

-“This US-China agreement is thus better characterised as a “mini-breakthrough” that puts a momentary pause on trade tensions rather than a comprehensive policy deal.”
+“This U.S.-China agreement is thus better characterized as a ‘mini-breakthrough’ that puts a momentary pause on trade tensions rather than a comprehensive policy deal.”

-Investors chose to see the glass as half full and lifted the Aussie dollar 0.7 percent to $0.7357 AUD=D3.
-It firmed 0.8 percent on the safe-haven yen to 83.70 AUDJPY=.
+Investors chose to see the glass as half full and lifted the Aussie dollar 0.75 percent to $0.7360 AUD=D3.

-The Mexican peso jumped more than 1 percent to 20.185 MXN=D3, helped also by reports that newly sworn-in Mexican President Andres Manuel Lopez Obrador may change his earlier plan to cancel an airport construction.
+The Mexican peso jumped more than 1 percent to 20.185 MXN=D3, helped also by reports that newly sworn-in Mexican President Andres Manuel Lopez Obrador may reverse his earlier plan to cancel construction of a new airport in the country's capital.

 The dollar had come under pressure last week when comments by Federal Reserve Chair Jerome Powell were interpreted by markets as hinting at a slower pace of rate hikes.

 Powell was scheduled to testify on Wednesday to a congressional Joint Economic Committee.
-But the hearing is expected to be postponed to Thursday because major exchanges will be closed on Wednesday in honour of former U.S. President George H.W.
+But the hearing is expected to be postponed to Thursday because major exchanges will be closed on Wednesday in honor of former U.S. President George H.W.
 Bush, who died on Saturday at the age of 94.

 Treasuries rallied hard late on Friday to leave 10-year yields down at 2.99 percent before bouncing back to 3.035 percent US10YT=RR early on Monday.